Wailbak/Financial-fraud-detection/README.md

 🔍 Looking for Python scripts used?
 Check them out here: [Notebook folder](/notebook/)

 ### Aim of the Project:
-1. Preprocess the dataset and handle categorical data.
+1. Exploring and preprocessing the dataset.
-2. Explore and visualize the relationships between features.
+2. Exploring and visualizing the relationships between features.
-3. Train and evaluate a machine learning model for fraud detection.
+3. Training and evaluating a machine learning model for fraud detection.
-4. Predict the likelihood of a transaction being fraudulent.
+4. Predicting the likelihood of a transaction being fraudulent.

 # The Analysis
 Each step in this project is designed to thoroughly investigate the dataset and develop a reliable fraud detection model.
 Here's our approach to addressing each objective: